Image

 “The man from the cave?”
 Calahan asked.

 “Yes, yes… in time, him as well.
-His mysterious band emerges to strike unforeseen and then disappears.
-So yes, yes, the man from the cave.
 But first for you is Kendrick.
-I wounded him years ago by abducting his daughter.
-It’s time to finish him off.
-You will find them.
-Become one of them and report back to me.”
+I wounded him years ago by abducting his daughter, now it’s time to finish him off.
+You will find them, confirm that Kendrick is among them, then work your way into their confidence.
+I want Kendrick’s demise to be particularly humiliating, brought about by one within their ranks.”

-“If for some reason you are unable to send word, then do what is necessary to abscond with Kendrick.
+“On second thought, once you are trusted among them, do what is necessary to abscond with Kendrick.
 Bring him to me.”

 As Calahan exited the room, Silas’s mind moved ahead.
 Regular communication from Calahan would be impossible, so he’d use a two-pronged strategy.
 While Calahan worked into the enemy’s good graces, the other nine would apply pressure throughout the land.
-They would be his “Nasty Nine.”
-In time, their intimidation would uncover information.
-Someone too fearful to stand against the nine would give these dragon slayers up.
-If that didn’t work, they’d begin a campaign of systematic terror.
+As his “Nasty Nine,” their intimidation would uncover things he would need to know.
+Someone out there, one too fearful to stand against the nine would give these dragon slayers up.
+If that doesn’t work, they’d begin a campaign of systematic terror.
 It would force his mysterious foes out of hiding.

 “Get the other nine cleaned up, fed, and measured for leather armor.
-Black, menacing in appearance, a red dragon on the chest.”
+Make it black, a red dragon on the chest.”